 Lay out your sleeping bag so that the fill can “re-loft” (fluff up) after being packed away in your pack all day.

 Find a secure location for your food.
-If you are camping in bear territory, you’ll have a brought a bear canister (won’t you?).
+If you are camping in bear territory, you’ll have a brought a bear bag or canister (won’t you?).

 Wear dry, clean(ish) clothes.
 While it’s not always possible to bring your favorite pajamas from home, do at least bring something in case all your hiking clothes are soaking wet after fording that river.

 Remember, that even on the hottest night, actually being outside can be chilly.
 Well, possibly not if you are camping on a beach at the equator.

 If you normally drink a bottle of gin before you go to bed, try to do the same thing when camping.

 Making sure you are well hydrated with clean drinking water means you won’t be waking up parched in the middle of the night.If you normally drink water in the night – make sure you’ve got a water bottle handy.